CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 $$\mathbb{P}\{X_{(1)} \leq x\}$$

 We know that if the minimum is below some value, $x$, that could mean that just the minimum is below $x$ or that all $n$ of our random samples are below the minimum.
+There are too many values to enumerate, so let us consider the opposite instead -- that $X_{(1)}$ is greater than some value $x$.

 $$\mathbb{P}\{X_{(1)} \leq x\} = 1 - \mathbb{P}\{X_{(1)} > x\}$$

-However, we know that at least one of the sampled values is below $x$.
+In this case, if $X_{(1)} \leq x$, we know that at least one of the sampled values is below $x$.
 Recall that each of the samples is independent and identically-distributed.

 $$= 1 - \mathbb{P}\{X_i > x\}^n$$